saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 ## Capturing Screenshots

-To take screenshots during an Espresso test run, add the code below to your Espresso test run.
+To take screenshots during an Espresso test run, Sauce Labs provides the code you can add to your Espresso tests:

 ```bash
 SauceLabsCustomScreenshot.capture("my-screenshot");